 - Carvability: Is the pumpkin fairly easy to carve with a knife or pumpkin-carving kit?
 If not, it's probably more suited for painting or just leaving alone.

 - Shape: Pumpkins aren't just round.
 They can be squat, tall, long, uneven, etc.

 - Texture: Glide your fingers across the pumpkin's skin.
 Is it bumpy, slightly rough, or smooth as a baby's bottom?
 That's the pumpkin's texture.

 - Ribbing: If you were drawing a pumpkin, the ribbing would be those vertical stripes you create to indicate that it is a pumpkin and not some other round object.
-Deep ribbing is noted.

 The Big Boys

 Big, fat, monster-sized pumpkins are the stars of county fairs and international pumpkin harvest festivals, where they are trucked in and hoisted on scales.
 Like farm animals, the largest pumpkin is the winner of an event, usually earning an award, ribbon, cash prize, and notoriety.
 In some places, boats are carved out of the giant pumpkins, and races are held.
 The world record for largest is over 2,600 pounds of orange, lumpy prize-winning pumpkin.